billfredtom/nibTechChallenge/README.md

 ## Notes:

+* C#
+* .NET Framework 4.5.2
 * NancyFx is used for API purposes.
 * Newtonsoft.Json (JSON.NET) is used for JSON parsing purposes.
 * To access the endpoint, ensure the console application is running.
 * Allow the Network Command Shell to run to enable self hosting

+## Run app

+To run the application, download files in the bin/debug folder onto a windows machine and run the executable file `nib.techChallenge.BillThomas.exe`